Photo of my journal on the table featuring my Low Buy Year Plan

 At the end of the year, I do my end-of-year journaling.
 At this point, I review all spending data for the year and see if I need to change something for next year.

-What I plan to do for my low buy year
+What I plan to do for my low-buy year

-My low buy year will focus on keeping unplanned purchases as low as possible.
+My low-buy year will focus on keeping unplanned purchases as low as possible.
 I don’t want to go out and buy things out of boredom.

 I want to buy things I really need and want.
 So here are my guidelines for this year:

-• Avoid unplanned purchases in store (both food, clothes and books)
+• Avoid unplanned purchases in-store (both food, clothes, and books)

-• Avoid online shopping whenever possible and adding products into cart that I had no intention of purchasing
+• Avoid online shopping whenever possible and adding products into the cart that I had no intention of purchasing

 • Be more mindful of the electricity I use and save when possible